About the Event

 Join us for a special Lunch & Learn that will inspire you with a vision for the future of Bible craftsmanship — and explain how you can be a part of making “tomorrow’s Bible” a reality!

 The launch of the Society of Bible Craftsmanship (SOBC) has generated a lot of excitement — and plenty of questions, such as what is the society’s mission and how will it be achieved?
 This event provides an in-depth introduction designed to help professionals in Bible publishing understand the many benefits of the SOBC, as well as to introduce the general public to the canons of good Bible design.
-The society’s president, Klaus Krogh, will share his vision for what the SOBC hopes to accomplish in “curating the future of Bible design.”
+Dr. Chris Jones will share some pitfalls of Bible Craftsmanship, and why attention to the craftsmanship of Bibles is so important.
 The SOBC’s annual awards program will be detailed, too, highlighting the judging process and criteria to show how the society will encourage best practices in Bible craftsmanship.

 “This would be an ideal Lunch & Learn for industry professionals to attend as a group,” says J. Mark Bertrand, chair of the SOBC Award Committee, who will also be presenting at the event.
 “We’ve scheduled it to fit into the flow of the office workday, to help organizations bring everyone on board with the vision.”